 Bring your best camera.
 It is so special.
 Even a rather blasé Sydneysider (me) with a harbour view out of my window every day, feels blessed to be alive, here and part of the moment when I see the sun go down from this vantage point.

-You’ll see it advertised “from $59” but, unless you’re booking way ahead (which I don’t recommend) you’ll most likely find Sydney Harbour opera ticket prices start from $99.
-They go to $299 during the week, $329 on Friday and $359 on Saturday for the best seats.
+You may see it advertised for less but, unless they’re filming, or you’re booking way, way ahead (which I don’t recommend) you’ll most likely find Sydney Harbour opera ticket prices start from $99.
+They range from $99 – $268 during the week, $118 – $348 on Friday and Saturday nights.